Steven S. Giordano: 2010s

 In December 2010, Giordano became Command Master Chief at Navy Information Operations Command Colorado, earning the Information Dominance Warfare designation.
 From December 2012 to February 2015 he served as force master chief for Navy Information Dominance Forces, and from 2015 to 2016 he served as fleet master chief for United States Naval Forces Europe - Naval Forces Africa.

 Admiral John M. Richardson, the Chief of Naval Operations, announced the selection of Giordano as the 14th Master Chief Petty Officer of the Navy (MCPON) on 9 June 2016.
 He took charge from Michael D. Stevens on 2 September 2016 during a change of office ceremony at the Washington Navy Yard.

-In 2016 MCPON Giordano in a widely supported and anticipated decision was key to the reversal of the decision to eliminate Sailors Ratings.
-A program that his predecessor initiated to modernize the Navy enlisted Career Paths.
-After speaking with thousands of Sailors during their travels throughout the fleet, MCPON Giordano and the CNO Admiral John Richardson stated that “Our Navy needs to be a fast-learning organization”, and ultimately made the decision to bring back Rating titles.
+In 2016 MCPON Giordano in a widely supported and anticipated decision was key to the reversal of the decision to eliminate sailor ratings, a program that his predecessor initiated to modernize the Navy enlisted career paths.
+After speaking with thousands of sailors during their travels throughout the fleet, MCPON Giordano and the CNO Admiral John Richardson stated that “Our Navy needs to be a fast-learning organization”, and ultimately made the decision to bring back rating titles.

-In 2017 MCPON Giordano made it OK to refer to the process of making new chief petty officers as an "initiation".

-In his letter, he also made it clear that he wants the training to be tough because it has to be.
-Still, he made it clear that shenanigans won't be tolerated.